glitch-game-club/glitch-game-club/CONTRIBUTING.md

  1. **assets** include images and other assets used by the game in this folder
  2. **js** include your javascript files in here rather than linking out to online versions to make the project self contained
  3. **index.html** Please name a playable version of your game or a clear tutorial as index.html in your project

+Other tips and tests:

- 4. **test offline** Try running your game project offline using Firefox, will it run or are there dependencies that make it unplayable offline?
+**Will it work offline?** Try running your game project offline using Firefox, will it run or are there dependencies that make it unplayable offline?

+#### Your Javascript

-#### Game Code Guidelines
+#### Javascript Game Code Guidelines

 Please try to follow the following guidelines

- 1. **Visibility of code**: Try to make the core code of your game as visible as possible.
-You may want to include your
+* **Visibility of code**: Try to make the core code of your game as visible as possible.
+You may want to include your code in side the projects index.html file or in one game.js file
- 2. **Avoid using too many functions** Try to limit the complexity of your code by not nesting functions if you can avoid it to help novice coders
+* **Avoid using too many functions** Try to limit the complexity of your code by not nesting functions if you can avoid it to help novice coders
+* **Please try to avoid jQuery** or other helper frameworks if they are not needed. jQuery is great but plain JS helps makes our code examples clearer to read and consistent.
- 3. **Use DR Principle** If you  Do Repeat some steps to avoid using more complicated coding structures that's ok.
+* **Use DR Principle** If you  Do Repeat some steps to avoid using more complicated coding structures that's ok.
 Prioritise clarity and readability over efficiency
- 4. **Avoid new prototypes** and other meta structures when possible

 ## How to report bugs